-- Students who persist in behavior which is a distraction to the class will be sent to meet with the Dean of Students or the Student Development Coach. - Once this conversation occurs, the parents will be notified. - Further disciplinary action will be left to the discretion of the Dean of Students or the Student Development Coach.
+- Students who persist in behavior which is a distraction to the class will be sent to meet with the Dean of Students. - Once this conversation occurs, the parents will be notified. - Further disciplinary action will be left to the discretion of the Dean of Students.